 Buy whole organic almonds, which contain most of Nature's intelligence.
 Their skin is hard to digest so ayurveda recommends blanching them.
 Soaking also helps their digestibility.
 If eaten without soaking, they can aggravate Pitta in the blood.
 The best way to prepare them is to soak them overnight and peel the skin off in the morning.
 Then you can blend them with dates and raisins, which also reduce Pitta aggravation in the blood.
 Eat up to 10 almonds in the morning and evening.
 Almonds should not be eaten by themselves on an empty stomach, but always mixed with other foods such as milk, grains or vegetables, to avoid Pitta imbalance.
 Since they are so versatile, you can add them to most of your dishes.
 You can sprinkle chopped almonds on puddings and add them to muffins and breads.

 You can mix almonds in your grains and cook them together.
 Add toasted almonds to your salads, or blend them with the salad dressing.
 Toasting enhances the flavor of the nuts and helps their digestibility.
 Blend almonds with dates and raisins and add them to your breakfast cereal.
 Make an almond milk-shake or a fruit smoothie for a satisfying drink.
 Mixed with walnuts, sunflower seeds, dates and raisins, they provide a delicious and nutritious snack, you can take with you to school or work.
 Spread Organic Almond Butter on your bread for breakfast.
-Add Almond Energy Drink to milk and desserts.
 Since they go with everything, there is no excuse for not including them in your diet.

 Sweet almond oil is the best massage oil for Vata people, or those with a Vata imbalance.
 As almonds balance Vata when you eat them, almond oil pacifies Vata when applied externally.
 It penetrates the skin easily and nourishes the deeper layers.